GoogleChrome/chrome-extensions-samples/api-samples/il8n/README.md

 ## Overview

-The extension includes localized translations of its UI text in the \_locales folder.
-It then uses `chrome.i18n.getMessage()` to populate the text in the extension UI with either French or English, depending on the current language setting.
+The extension includes localized translations of its UI text in the `\_locales\' folder.
+It then calls `chrome.i18n.getMessage()` to populate the text in the extension UI with either French or English, depending on the current language setting.

 ## Running this extension